 Audencia works hand-in-hand with the corporate world and is a leader in advanced management practices.
 As a result, 91 % employed before or within two months of graduation– with a truly international education gained in one of the best places to live in France.

-Note: All statistics on this page are based on the number of replies to the question.
-They relate to the class of 2016, unless otherwise stipulated.
+Note: Statistics are based on the number of replies to the question.
+They relate to all classes to date unless otherwise stipulated.

 Our Career Services team – with international corporate backgrounds – will help get you there with support, planning and training from the very beginning.
 And our close ties with the business world benefit you in the classroom and in your future career.